singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

                                   ...
                                   makeChange(50 using 0 quarters, 5 dimes)

-make(hange(25 using 0 quarters) = makeChange(25 using 0 quarters, 0 dimes) +
+makeChange(25 using 0 quarters) = makeChange(25 using 0 quarters, 0 dimes) +
                                    makeChange(25 using 0 quarters, 1 dime) +
                                    makeChange(25 using 0 quarters, 2 dimes)
 ```

 Each one of these, in turn, expands out once we start applying nickels.
 We end up with a tree-like recursive structure where each call expands out to four or more calls.

 The base case of our recursion is the fully reduced  statement.
-For example,  `makeChange(50 using 0 quarters 5 dimes)` is fully reduced to 1, since 5 dimes equals 50 cents.
+For example,  `makeChange(50 using 0 quarters, 5 dimes)` is fully reduced to 1, since 5 dimes equals 50 cents.

 This leads to a recursive algorithm that looks like this: